Smiley The Blind Therapy Dog

 Smiley does not let the fact that he is blind stop him from doing normal doggy things and more.
 Smiley never let his disability stand in his way and lives a very good active life.
 He runs and plays on their property and goes on lots of adventures with his family.

-About a year ago, Joanne noticed that he’s also losing hearing a bit, and now he relies on Joanne a little bit more.
+About a year ago, Joanne noticed that he was losing his hearing at bit, and now he relies on Joanne a little more.
 Smiley still hears well with kids though, because kids have higher pitched voices.

 Why Smiley Makes Such a Good Therapy Dog